ericsongray/xavier-projects/project1.md

 ## Write a function to convert playback speeds into a duration
 ### Use this formula to write your function
 ```
-playback rate is number of seconds of video per second real time, i. 𝑅=𝑉/𝑇
+playback rate is number of seconds of video per second real time, i.e 𝑅=𝑉/𝑇
 Rearranging that, you get 𝑇=𝑉/𝑅
 The amount of real time is equal to the length of video divided by the rate.
 So a 4 minute video at 1.5 rate takes 4/1.5=2.67 minutes, or 2 minutes 40 seconds.